 One day, a little girl whose mother and father died was kidnapped by Turks.
 We learned about it but we couldn't find her because the Turks were hiding her.
 My father however kept an eye out for her.
 He asked people who he felt could learn more about the whereabouts of the girl, and after about a month he discovered where the little girl was.
 He staked out the place and when the Turk went out he went inside to take her.

 However the girl didn't want to leave the Turkish lady because she was being fed well and started shouting in Turkish, “My mother!”
-The Turkish lady cried out to other Turks who caught my father and beat him with wood.
-But he didn't leave the child, he held on to her tightly, He also knew Turkish very well and made the Turks understand that the child was not theirs but his.
+The Turkish lady cried out to other Turks who caught my father and beat him with pieces of wood.
+But he didn't leave the child, he held on to her tightly, He also knew Turkish very well and made the Turks understand that the child was not theirs.
 He took the girl after putting up a great fight and took her home.
-She was crying and wanted to go back, but he locked her up, fed her and took care of her.
+She was crying and wanted to go back but he locked her up, fed her and took care of her.
 There were so many children at home that she eventually became re-accustomed.

-Every evening he would gather all the children and he would say nice things to them, and that we would go back to Ayvalık again and that there wouldn't be any Turks to tyrannize us any more and that we would live well.
+Every evening he would gather all the children and he would say nice things to them and that we would go back to Ayvalık again and that there wouldn't be any Turks to terrorize us anymore and that we would live well.
 The children would watch him intently thinking they were hearing some fairy tale.
 They adored him because every night he would sometimes bring them mints, other times chickpeas; whatever it took to keep them happy.

 In those two years things diminished considerably because a lot of people died.
 Then the Armistice arrived ending WW1 and we were all placed together and taken to the station at Kiouplia [Kuplu] and there they told us they would take us to Constantinople.
 They loaded us on trains and we reached the first station called Vizier Hani [Vezir Cami].
 We then arrived at Nicomedia [Izmit] and stayed there in the trains, and at last we reached Constantinople, at Haidar Pasha.
 From there they took us to Catikioy [Kadıköy] and put us in a Greek school there.
 We stayed there for two months.
 All the Greeks raised money for us and prepared a soup kitchen for us until we left.